rainlanguage/specs/dotrain.md

 #a b
 ```

-#### Error fragments
+#### Fragment elision

-Names can point to error fragments.
-This is possible in a .rain document but will
+Names can point to elided fragments.
+This is possible in a .rain document but
-error if still present in a Rainlang document before deployment.
+will error if still present in a Rainlang document before deployment.

-Error fragment syntax is `!<message>`.
-Tooling SHOULD provide a generic error
+Fragment elision syntax is `!<message>`.
+The message is the error message to show
+if the fragment remains elided at the time it needs to be bound.
+Tooling SHOULD
-message that includes the name bound to the error if `<message>` is an empty
+provide a generic error message that includes the name bound to the error if
-string.
+`<message>` is an empty string.

+`!` is used because it means "pay attention" and "something is wrong" and also
+"logical not".
+Generally `!` has a sense of negation or something to be avoided.
+It broadly means "this is elided" in .rain, which has the effect of an error if
+a mandatory binding remains elided when building a Rainlang document, or the
+effect of disambiguating between multiple possible singletons in the case of
+imported words (discussed below).

 The only way to build a Rainlang document from a tree of fragments that include
-an error fragment is to rebind the error fragment out of the tree at the import
+an elided fragment is to rebind the elided fragment out of the tree at the import
 level (described below).

 This allows for template/macro like fragments to specify mandatory rebindings